Crunch-io/ta-da/content/crunchbox/_index.md

 A Crunch customer asked us to develop a lightweight, even easier, version of Crunch for one of their clients, who doesn’t live, breath and eat surveys all day.

-So, we created the Crunchbox: the easiest and quickest way for anyone, with zero training, to slice and dice survey data.
+So, we created the CrunchBox: the easiest and quickest way for anyone, with zero training, to slice and dice survey data.

 <ul>
     <li>Don’t deliver all of the data in PowerPoint. </li>